 The vague, chaotic, sometimes downright bizarre dreams you have at night are not enough.
 But if you try to understand it, it can help you become who you are in your deepest being.

 Most of us see our dreams as deception and not something to rely on.
-But they may be more beneficial than you think and could help you make decisions or get to know yourself better.
+However, they may be more beneficial than you think.
+They could help you make decisions.
+Dreams may also help you get to know yourself better.
 You are in a world that mainly consists of images during a dream.
 Dream researchers say that you are even in a bit of a psychotic state.

 Deep desire

 With the proper attention, dreams are easier to understand.
-You can then discover all kinds of things: a hidden side of yourself, a fresh look at the past, an unexpected strength, a deep desire.
+You can then discover all kinds of things.
+You might find a hidden side of yourself.
+You could also get a fresh look at the past, an unexpected strength, or a deep desire.

 This approach has been gaining ground in the scientific world recently.
-While it was previously believed that the higher parts of the brain were turned off during dreaming, evidence has now been found that the prefrontal cortex – the area of the brain used to plan and make decisions – is active when you dream.
+It was previously believed that the higher parts of the brain were turned off during dreaming.
+However, evidence has now been found.
+The prefrontal cortex is the area of the brain used to plan and make decisions.
+It is active when you dream.
 So at such a moment, you are really busy with what drives you or with what lives in it.

 New connections

-In scientific jargon, making new connections during dreams is called ‘hyperconnectivity’: if you see your mind as a network of contacts, goals make cross-connections in that network.
+In scientific jargon, making new connections during dreams is called ‘hyperconnectivity.’
+Goals make cross-connections in that network if you see your mind as a network of contacts.
 The great advantage of being in dreamland is that you can look more broadly, in a more associative way.
 “During the day, our thinking is in a groove,” Hartmann writes in his book Dreams and Nightmares.

 “But in our dreams, we roam.
 We combine things that are normally far apart.
 As a result, dreams help us to look differently at things that we worry about.
 We can look at things that we can’t resolve during the day.”
-According to Hartmann, making and shifting connections at night also helps to give emotional events and traumas a quieter place in your heart.
+According to Hartmann, making connections at night helps with emotional events.
+Shifting these connections gives traumas a quieter place in your heart.

 The Amsterdam psychoanalyst Minke de Jong makes grateful use of the dreams of her patients in the therapies she provides.
 “Dreams can help you look at life differently.”
 “During the day, people are often stuck with a certain idea about themselves and the world.
 Many do not even have a clear picture of this, are purely focused on facts and deeds.
 The gate to their inner world opens by working with their dreams, and contact is made with their fantasy.